-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the wolf-rayet star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For AG Carinae, the location is 10h 56m 11.58 and -60d27` 12.8 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For AG Carinae, the location is 10h 56m 11.58 and -60° 27` 12.8 .

 The star is a Wolf-Rayet, a rare type of star of which not many are known.
 These stars are extremely luminous and large compared to our Sun.
 They live fast and die hard in a matter of millions not billions of years like our Sun.
 They exhaust their hydrogen supplies, turning to other gasses and expand outwards with massive solar winds, moving a step closer in the stellar evolution towards their death in a super or hypernova explosion.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 002.45 ± 000.70 towards the north and -005.89 ± 000.70 east if we saw them in the horizon.
+The star is moving 2.45 ± 0.70 milliarcseconds/year towards the north and -5.89 ± 0.70 milliarcseconds/year east if we saw them in the horizon.

-AG Carinae has a spectral type of B2:pe.
-This means the star is a blue star.
-The star has a B-V Colour Index of 0.54 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 6,016 Kelvin.
+Based on the star's spectral type of B2:pe , AG Carinae's colour and type is blue wolf-rayet star.
+The star has a B-V Colour Index of 0.54 which means the star's temperature is about 6,016 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 AG Carinae has an apparent magnitude of 7.09 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of If you used the 2007 Parallax value, you would get an absolute magnitude of -6.52.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.